php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 2.3 Review

 The goal of the Review stage is to involve the majority of the PHP-FIG members in getting familiar with a proposal and to decide whether it is ready for an acceptance vote.
+At this stage the coordinator is in charge of any decisions to move the proposal forwards or backwards.

-The goal is *not* to significantly change or enhance the proposal.
-If significant changes are needed, the proposal must be moved back to Draft stage.
 The goal is also *not necessarily* to have every PHP-FIG member agree with the approach chosen by the proposal.
-The majority in the acceptance vote wins.
 The goal however *is* to have all PHP-FIG members agree on the completeness and objectivity of the meta document.

 > Individual members of the PHP-FIG should not be permitted to prevent a PSR from being published.